 Options: There are two options for the scallop shell.
 On a trip to Sanibel Island, Florida, I collected many beautiful scallop shells.
 One of these can be set into the center of the cross.
 The second option is a hand-carved wooden scallop shell made from Olive wood, curly maple, or Padauk (orange hue which darkens with age).

 I can provide any number of types of wood for the cross, including Purple Heart, maple or African Mahogany

 To personalize: Provide me a piece of wood that has particular meaning to you.
 I have used a tree branch from a family’s home, the arm of a chair from a broken rocking chair, or a leftover piece of lumber from a baby’s cradle.
-I need enough good wood (straight and free of blemishes, knots, or cracks) to mill a piece that is one inch square and 9 inches in length.
+I need enough good wood (straight and free of blemishes, knots, or cracks) to mill a piece that is one-inch square and 9 inches in length.
 Hardwood makes for the best results.

-The celebration of this Sacrament is sacred time.
+The celebration of this Sacrament is a sacred time.
 It can be honored with a personalized Baptism Cross using the traditional symbol of the scallop shell and cross.

 Regular size, natural shell, $26.00

 Large size, natural shell, $42.00